Last Updated on February 10, 2024 by Louise Carter

 Avoid sleeping in a moldy room if you have a spare bedroom or a comfortable sofa.
 Environment International links black mold to insomnia and other sleep issues, like snoring and daytime fatigue.

-If you must sleep in a room that contains black mold, improve airflow.
-Open windows if safe and extract as much moisture from the bedroom.
+If you must sleep in a room with black mold, improve airflow.
+If safe, open windows and extract as much moisture from the bedroom as possible.
 Consider using a tower fan to distribute air.

 If you prefer to sleep with the door closed, open it until the mold concern has been addressed.
 This will allow more air to flow and prevent you from breathing in recycled, musty air.